Inches Of H2o To Psi

 Q1: Is the conversion factor 0.0361 psi/inH₂O always accurate?

 A1: The conversion factor is based on standard conditions, including the density of water at 4°C (39.2°F).
-Slight variations in water density due to temperature or impurities might lead to minor inaccuracies.
-However, for most practical purposes, this conversion factor is sufficiently accurate.
+And slight variations in water density due to temperature or impurities might lead to minor inaccuracies.
+That said, for most practical purposes, this conversion factor is sufficiently accurate.

 Q2: Can I convert psi to inH₂O?